TACGalang/GitHub-UsersList-Galang/README.md

 - Image caching

 ## Layout:
-- I use different kind of layout for the UserViewCell, UserListViewController and UserDetailedViewController.
+- I use different kind of layout for the UserViewCell (NSLayoutAnchor) , UserListViewController (NSLayout Visual Format) and UserDetailedViewController (Snapkit library).

 ## Environment
 - No difference for now since both environment are using the same url, but can be helpful on the future.